lawrencesiao/Slidifyppt/index.md

 ---
 ## Moving Range Measurement

-1. `The data from website of MRT company`
+1. `The website of the MRT`
-2. Parsed them down by a web parser
+2. Using a parser written in Python

 <img src = './resources/8.jpg' height="400px"></img>

 ---
 ## Moving Range Measurement

-1. The data from website of MRT company
+1. The website of the MRT
-2. `Parsed them down by a web parser`
+2. `Using a parser written in Python`

 <img src = './resources/8.jpg' height="400px"></img>
 <img style="float: right;" src = './resources/9.jpg' height="400px"></img>